Jusainj/home_40/README.md

 ./install.sh
 ```

-2. To check: Does ./mysql_data, ./grafana_data folder exist in local project directory?
+2. To check: Does `./mysql_data` and `./grafana_data` folder exist in local project directory?
+If not, please create them.

-3. Start docker compose is deteched mode
+3. Start docker compose in detached mode
 ```
 docker-compose build
 docker-compose up -d

 ```